KrzysztofZawisla/snowy_simple_logger_python/README.md

 # Snowy Simple Logger

-This is object oriented library created in Rust to logging data into stdout and files.
+Object oriented library created in Rust to logging data into stdout and files.

 ## Project structure